 - uniqueness and completeness of product pages

-- trust blocks: delivery, returns, warranty, payment
+- trust blocks: shipping, returns, warranty, payment options

 - internal linking: collections, products, related categories, content

 Stage 5.
-Content to Expand Demand
+Content for Demand Expansion

-Goal: increase reach and support commercial pages.
+Goal: Increase reach and support commercial pages.

 Works when: